Style Guide

 1. Install Sui.

-Use for related items that do not need order.
+Use for related items.
 Use sentence capitalization and consistent punctuation.
 Add periods only if the item is a full sentence.

 - Example